Home » Blogs » Back Pain Relief Exercises Symptoms And Causes

 • Radiates down your legs, accompanied by numbness or tingling (possible sciatica).

-• Includes sudden, sharp, or severe pain.
+• Includes sudden, sharp, or severe pains.

 • Is associated with unexplained weight loss, fever, or other unusual symptoms.